lwzff/lwzff/README.md

 ## I'm an independent developer!

-- 🔭 Currently working on Projet X, Roleplay Fivem's Server
+- 🔭 Currently working on a KOTH, based on FiveM.
-- 🌱 Currently helping on Atlanta Roleplay, FiveM's Server
+- 🌱 Ended project "Atlanta Roleplay", a FiveM RP server.

 ### My socials!